Plan the best Minnesota summer ever using our free printable Twin Cities Summer Bucket List featuring 37 fun and family-friendly things to do!

 Como Town: Yes, we have Valleyfair, but Como Town is especially fun for younger kiddos (I would say 12 and under).
 Grab a Starlight Saver wristband to get a discount on unlimited rides after 3 pm.

-Kids Bowl Free: Head inside for a change of pass and get the kids signed up for free bowling with Kids Bowl Free.
+Kids Bowl Free: Head inside for a change of pace and get the kids signed up for free bowling with Kids Bowl Free.
 Participating centers give kids two games free each day (shoe rental is extra).

 Water ski show: There are some amazing Water Ski Shows in Minnesota, most of which are free.
 Pack a picnic supper and make an afternoon/evening of it.